atul-khanal/atul-khanal/README.md

 - 👋 Hi, I’m @atul-khanal
-- 👀 I’m interested in backend development
-- 🌱 I’m currently learning python and django
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me +9779862258069